angelamchoi/gamebreak/README.md

-# 🎮Gamebreak🕹️
+# 🎮gamebreak🕹️
+## Description
-Gamebreak is a web application that allows you to discover and track your video games.
+gamebreak is a web application that allows you to discover and track your video games.
 This application was created for General Assembly's Software Engineering Immersive (SEI) Program.

 This was a group project created by [Angela Choi](https://github.com/angelamchoi) and [Kelsey Rocco](https://github.com/KelseyRocco).